vitest-dev/vitest/docs/config/index.md

 - **Type**: `boolean`
 - **Default**: `false`

-Vitest will end the process with `0` exit code, if no tests will be found.
+Vitest will not fail, if no tests will be found.

 ### logHeapUsage